amaloney3/mlenv_movie_success_predictor/Machine_Learning_Model_Segment_2.md

 * number of reviews from critics
 * numner of reviews from IMDB users

 The final measure of success will be determined as the model undergoes development.

-We will build a deep learning model, but our first pass will be a simple neural network with one hidden layer.
-The output variable will be based on the probability of (average voter rating > 5).
-(Ratings are on a scale of 0-10) Probability greater than 50% is considered a successful movie.

-The model was initially constructued using a limited set of variables from the TMDB dataset.
-In Segment 2, the dataset is replaced with a dataset containing both IMDB and TMDB data elements.
-The TMDB variables are available on less than 40% of the dataset.

-To support the incremental use of additional hidden layers, and allow visualization with tensorflow, we use the Keras sequential model with one hidden layer containing 10 nodes.
-The ReLU activation function will be used in the expectation there are nonlinear relationships in the data.
-The output layer will use the sigmoid activation function and one neuron to produce a probability.
+As a placeholder, this current model uses IMDB score >= 7 to define success.
+The IMDB score ranges between 1 and 10.

+The current model has two hidden layers utilizing the tanh activation function.
+Tanh is a better fit to the zero-centered scaled data than relu, because tanh accommodates negative values.
+The output variable will be based on the probability of (IMDB score >= 7), so the output layer has one node with a sigmoid activation function.

+This week will focus on improving the features data and tuning this model.
+Additionally, other models such as a random forest classification model will be exploed and compared.